 (4) The chief executive officer of the department principally assisting the Premier is responsible for ensuring that the government organizations described in items 3, 4, 5 and 6 of Schedule 1 comply with this Act.

-[Section 10 amended by No. 77 of 2006 s.
+[Section 10 amended: No. 77 of 2006 s.
 6 and Sch.
 1 cl.
 159(2).]

 Part 2 — Record keeping plans for parliamentary departments